Felix Knight: Life in New York and later life (1937–1960s)

 1946 was an eventful and prosperous year for Knight.
 Not only did he continue to be very active in radio, but he also signed with Decca Records and became a member of the Metropolitan Opera.
 While at Decca, he recorded operettas and popular songs, and was a vocalist with the Guy Lombardo and Russ Morgan orchestras.
 For his debut at the Met, Knight sang the role of Count Almaviva in Il barbiere di Siviglia, the same role he did in the English-language version of the opera Once Over Lightly four years prior.
 He remained at the Met until 1950, but also continued to appear on radio in series including The Pet Milk Show and The American Album of Familiar Music.

-Knight had his own television series, Felix Knight Sings, in the early 1950s, airing every Tuesday and Thursday afternoon.
+Knight had his television series, Felix Knight Sings, in the early 1950s, airing every Tuesday and Thursday afternoon.
 His other television work included appearances on NBC Television Concert Hall in 1948, singing Rodolfo's aria from La bohème on Your Show of Shows in April 1950, and performing Christmas hymns on a holiday edition of Juvenile Jury in December 1951.
 During this time, Knight also created more records for RCA Victor including the tenor roles in excerpts from Victor Herbert operettas with soprano Doretta Morrow.

 After leaving the Met, Knight appeared for two months at the Capitol Theatre, then spent the next several years giving concerts (appearing with the Philadelphia Orchestra and the Detroit Symphony Orchestra, among others), performing in summer stock, and working supper- and nightclubs.
 In 1960, he and Mimi Benzell did an album from the musicals Can-Can and Kiss Me, Kate for Design Records.
 On television, Knight was an occasional guest on late-night talk programs such as The Jack Paar Show in September 1961.

 Toward the end of the 1960s, Knight had grown fatigued of constant traveling and launched yet another music career, this time, as a vocal teacher.
 His students included both Broadway and opera singers, and he continued to teach for the remainder of his life.
 Knight was a member of the Founding Tent of the Sons of the Desert, the Laurel and Hardy international society, and he attended several of their conventions.